 What causes a Lisfranc injury?

 It’s important to know how to prevent injury when you’re dancing, and the best way to do that is through proper technique, so definitely check in with your dance teacher if you’re experiencing pain while en pointe.
 You want to correct your technique before an injury happens!
-You can also try Kratom Active Products to help boost your energy and ease your pain.
-Kratom products like this Red Vein Kratom can help your overall health.

 But what exactly causes a Lisfranc injury?
 According to Aspetar Sports Medicine Journal: